Marijuana farms are burning in California wildfires

 Cannabis cultivators cannot insure their businesses because federal law prohibits marijuana, which means that financial institutions can't go near it.

-Derek Peterson, CEO of Terre Tech, which grows and sells marijuana in California, estimates that farmers typically invest upward of $5 million in their facilities and as much as $3 million on growing the crop itself.
+Derek Peterson, CEO of Terra Tech, which grows and sells marijuana in California, estimates that farmers typically invest upward of $5 million in their facilities and as much as $3 million on growing the crop itself.

 "If their facilities burn down, a lot of these people won't be able to get any economic relief for them from an insurance claim," Peterson said.
 "There's no mechanism for recovery to repay them for their loss.
 It's a tremendous risk for these people."